im95able/Rea/README.md

 # Rea
-Rea is a lightweight library of data structures implemented in C++11, designed for constant time inserton, erasure, lookup, and fastest possible iteration.
+Rea is a lightweight library of data structures implemented in C++11, designed for constant time insertion, erasure, lookup, and fastest possible iteration.
 Great for using in games or any other software which needs to manage thousands upon thousands of objects.

-There are 6 data structures included in this library : slot_map, controlled_slot_map, versioned_slot_map, regulated_slot_map, dense_map
+There are 6 data structures included in this library : `slot_map`, `controlled_slot_map`, `versioned_slot_map`, `regulated_slot_map`, `dense_map`
-and versioned_dense_map.
-Two main versions are slot_map and dense_map since they are the most different of the bunch, while the others are only simple variations of those 2.
+and `versioned_dense_map`.
+The two key data structures are `slot_map` and `dense_map`: the other four are only simple variations of those 2.

 # SlotMap
-Use SlotMap when you have to insert, erase, or lookup data in constant time, without the need for constantly repeated iteration.
-If you require all of those things plus fast iteratorion, use DenseMap.
+Use SlotMap when you have to insert, erase, or look up data in constant time, without the need for constantly repeated iteration.
+If you require all of those things plus fast iteration, use DenseMap.

 ## Implementation
-SlotMap internally stores its objects in an some RandomAccessContainer(default is std::deque).
+SlotMap internally stores its objects in some RandomAccessContainer (by default `std::deque`).
 Once you erase an object from SlotMap, the slot where that object used to reside becomes available for reuse.
-The next object you insert will be put in the last empitied slot.
+The next object you insert will be put in the last emptied slot.
 The internal container will never grow unless all slots are filled.
-"Discussion" section shows how to change the internal container from std::deque to some other container.
+The "Discussion" section shows how to change the internal container from `std::deque` to some other container.

 Whenever you insert a value into the SlotMap you get its id, which you can later use to access that object.

-While you can use the ids to iterate over all stored object, it's not advised to do it repeatedly.
-You might be jumping all over memory and hence destroying cache locality.
+While you can use the ids to iterate over all stored objects, it's not advisable to do it repeatedly: you might be jumping all over memory and hence destroying cache locality.
 As stated above, for iteration use DenseMap.

 ## Usage
 All SlotMaps have the same first, and the last 2 template arguments.